 Change your permanent address

 In order to change your address, you will need to follow the same steps as detailed in the “How to Register to Vote in Michigan” section.
 When you complete and turn in a registration form, the first thing we do is search the Voter System to see if you are already registered; and if you are, we are able to update your existing voter record with your new information.
+Your voter file is linked directly to the Secretary of State's database, so changing your voter registration address with the Clerk will also trigger the Secretary of State to mail you a sticker for your ID/Driver's License.

 APPLY TO BE AN ELECTION INSPECTOR